clementtech/test/README.md

 - HTTPS: when deploying, run behind HTTPS (nginx/Cloud provider) so traffic is encrypted.

 - Content-Security-Policy and other secure headers should be added in production (Talisman or custom headers in Flask).

+## AI-generated content

+This app proxies to a local model.
+Model outputs (including any references, citations, or URLs) may be incorrect or fabricated.
+Do not publish or rely on AI-provided citations without independently verifying the sources.
+When using generated references in notes or publications, provide your own validated references.